polographer/polographer.github.com/index.md

 ### Developer

-Full stack developer and Team Lead.
-Interested on mobile development and everything connected, my preferred work enviroment is on a *NIX platform, I can work on windows but only as a dumb terminal (I have tested the WSL but its not ready -yet-).
-I recently changed my daily driver from Mac and I got a pixelbook, so far I'm happy to don't relay on Apple anymore and I love the Pen BUT on the mobile side the iphone is still the king.
+Full-stack developer and Manager.
+My main focus is web development but I like and everything connected (mobile, servers, web, IoT, etc), my preferred work environment is on any *NIX platform (even Windows with WSL2).
+I'm a recovering Mac user (PixelBook tester) and I'm currently on a Surface Book.
+I'm happy to don't rely on Apple anymore.
+I'm currently testing the Pixel4 as a replacement of my iPhone X.

-I love to learn new technology and I usually hack all my computer related stuff, I prefer tomatoWRT over stock firmwares, I have a raspberry Pi with a lot of network services like OpenVPN Server and I have a particle core that remind me why I can do hardware but it's not my strongest point.
+I love to learn new technology and I usually hack all my computer-related stuff, I prefer tomatoWRT over stock firmware but I recently discover MerlinWRT and I think I got a winner.
+I have a Raspberry Pi waiting for an automotive project and I have a particle boron that reminds me why I can do hardware but it's not my strongest point.

 I’m a firm believer that curiosity drives this world to a better future.